OlgaMMC/iGED_new_repo/README.md

 and the team at Global Ecosystem Dynamics Initiative - MIT.

-This repository contains files performing data analysis and visualization on innovation-driven ecosystems in cities accross a number of countries.
+This repository contains files performing data analysis and visualization on networks representing innovation-driven ecosystems in cities accross a number of countries.
 As of 09/01/2020, the analysis is performed on the cities of Buenos Aires, Mexico City, Santiago de Chile, Sao Paulo, Montevideo, Madrid, Valencia, Oaxaca, Pachuca, Aguascalientes, and Guadalajara.

+Part of the analysis consisted in observing correlational information, based on a Data Base collected by GED - MIT.
+This Data Base contains information from a total of 106 countries, regarding Socioeconomic Development Indicators, as well as Anthropological Indicators, in particular Hofstede Dimensions.

+Another part of the analysis supports the study of an empirically determined formula which can describe the *health* of an economic system, based on its representation as a network, or a graph.
+The Methodology of this study is described in detail in `5_random_graphs_script.ipynb` and `6_random_network_analysis.ipynb`, and consists on the application of a series of proposed formulas on a collection of synthetically generated graphs with controlled variations in construction parameters, so as to determine which metric is most *efficient* in determining which graph has a stronger colaboration structure than another.

 ## File extensions